jrnold/acw_battle_data/README.md

 conda env create -f environment.yml
 ```

-If you are using Windows, then run the following command instead.
+If you are using Windows 64bit, run the following command instead.
+It will allow you to download the correct packages from other Anaconda channels.

 ```shell
 conda env create -f environment_win64.yml